jacksonn455/django-school-api/README.md

 ## Features

 - Create models and serializers
-- Build API endpoints using ViewSets and Routers
+- Build API endpoints using Views or ViewSets
+- When to use Views vs ViewSets
+- Implement Routers for route handling
+- Add authentication and permission classes
 - Integrate Django Admin with your API
-- Add authentication and permission classes
 - Handle API root for better navigation

 ## Setup Instructions